-- 15.4.1 All Applicants must complete and file an application form with the Ratification Committee as set out in the Appendix 15.2. - 15.4.2 Applicants must demonstrate on the application form that they meet the Eligibility Criteria as set out in Chapter 3 except for the exclusion in 3.2.1(b).
+- All Applicants must complete and file an application form with the Ratification Committee as set out in Appendix 15.2.3. - Applicants must demonstrate on the application form that they meet the eligibility criteria in Chapter 3 except for the exclusion in 3.2.1(b).